Bangis041/OVERTHEWIRE/Bandit.md

 ![image](https://github.com/user-attachments/assets/13260fea-0f53-48f9-90c2-e4e3b125f6a5)

 I then tried to execute the file to see the usage and it gave me one.
-I followed it and it became clearer, I could run this as bandit20so it was possible for me to check the password and not get a permission denied.
+I followed it and it became clearer, I could run this as bandit20 so it was possible for me to check the password and not get a permission denied.

 ![image](https://github.com/user-attachments/assets/8dff0a7d-6f66-496d-8310-1e26fe7e2f46)